vws-java/Barcode-Lib4J/README.md

 ## Requirements & Dependencies
 - Minimum Java Version: 9
 - Optional: OpenPDF version 1.3.0 to 2.4.0 is needed for PDF export - [GitHub](https://github.com/LibrePDF/OpenPDF) | [Maven Central](https://central.sonatype.com/artifact/com.github.librepdf/openpdf) - Please ensure the used version is compatible with your Java version!
-Also note that OpenPDF version 3.0.0 and higher is **not compatible** with Barcode-Lib4J.
+Also note that version 3.0.0 and higher is **not compatible** with Barcode-Lib4J.
 <br>

 ## Installation